Jeremielopo/Space-project/README.md

-##   What was the need  for that project ?
+##   What were the needs  for that project ?
 third-party components such as react modal , react router and react responsive.